-- 1. The Petitioner is a subchapter C corporation, incorporated March 29, 2007, for the purpose of running a marble and granite installation business.
-The Petitioner has no workers that are considered employees. - 2.
-The Joined Party performed services for the Petitioner as a tile and granite installer from 2008 through June 2009.
+- 1. The Petitioner is a corporation, incorporated in 1976 for the purpose of running a trucking company. - 2.
+The Joined Party performed services for the Petitioner as a driver from approximately 2004 through 2009.
+The Joined Party applied for work with the Petitioner.
+The Joined Party was required to have his driver's license approved by the Petitioner's insurance company.